-- Winrock will take all necessary steps to ensure that all staff, consultants, volunteers and staff of project partners understand that the welfare and overall development of all children is to be respected. - Winrock recognizes that all children, whatever their age, culture, disability, gender identity, gender expression, language, racial origin, religious beliefs and/or sexual identity, have the right to protection from abuse as well as other protections and rights afforded children under the U.N. and ILO conventions on the rights of the child.
+- Winrock has zero tolerance for abuse, molestation, or any unsafe treatment of youth and Winrock will take all necessary steps to ensure that all staff, consultants, volunteers and staff of project partners understand that the welfare and overall development of all children is to be respected. - Winrock recognizes that all children, whatever their age, culture, disability, gender identity, gender expression, language, racial origin, religious beliefs and/or sexual identity, have the right to protection from abuse as well as other protections and rights

-All suspicions and allegations of abuse against children and young persons will be taken seriously and responded to swiftly and appropriately.
+- afforded children under the U.N. and ILO conventions on the rights of the child. - All suspicions and allegations of abuse against children and young persons will be taken seriously and responded to swiftly and appropriately.

-A child is defined as a person under the age of 18 (U.N.
+A child (or "youth") is defined as a person under the age of 18 (U.N.
 Convention on the Rights of the Child, 1989).
 Every Winrock employee has a duty to safeguard all children from harm whether they are project beneficiaries or not.